ai-spatial/GeoSR-Bench/README.md

 ## Repository Status

-The dataset, code, and trained models will be released soon.
+The dataset link, complete code, and trained models will be released soon (in a few days).